We are proud to announce that the following speakers will be joining us for the 2019 Safe Streets Summit!

 Since 2016, Kyle has led the PlacesForBikes program, the PeopleForBikes program that helps quickly build and connect great places to ride.
 He spent more than a decade advocating for better biking in Memphis, TN serving as the Director of Revolutions Community Bicycle Shop, Vice President of Bike Walk Tennessee, and as the first Bicycle and Pedestrian Program Manager for the City of Memphis.
 He was recognized by the Obama Administration in 2015 as a Champion of Change for his work in Memphis and honored at a White House ceremony.

 Director Of Safety Policy And Advocacy At Bird

 Paul Steely White is the Director of Safety Policy and Advocacy at Bird, where he works with cities to reduce traffic congestion and carbon emissions by providing people with a safe, affordable, and environmentally friendly alternative to cars.
 From 2004 - 2018, Paul was Executive Director of Transportation Alternatives.
 Prior to joining T.A., Paul worked for seven years as projects director for the Institute for Transportation and Development policy.
 In 2011, Mr. White was selected to receive the Rockefeller Foundation's Jane Jacobs Medal.

-Principal of The Overhead Wire
+The Overhead Wire